kervinck/gigatron-rom/Contrib/at67/gbas/README.md

 ## Arithmetic:
 - Multiply and especially divide/modulus are slow.
-- Use shifts, masks, cheats and hacks as much as possible, especially in your inner most or tightest loops.
+- Use shifts, masks, LUT's, cheats and hacks as much as possible, especially in your inner most or tightest loops.
 ~~~
 ' slow, rnd(<number>) performs a modulus with that number on the random result
 ' rnd(0) foregoes the modulus so that you can do the filtering yourself
 x = rnd(160) : y = rnd(120)

-' Much faster, but gives a different type of noise that drastically drops off towards it's boundaries
+' much faster, but gives a different type of noise that drastically drops off towards it's boundaries
 x = (rnd(0) AND &h7F) + (rnd(0) AND &h1F) + (rnd(0) AND &h01)
 y = (rnd(0) AND &h3F) + (rnd(0) AND &h1F) + (rnd(0) AND &h0F) + (rnd(0) AND &h07) + (rnd(0) AND &h03)